adcerro/LUOV-ATADO/README.md

 <!-- About the Project -->
 ## :star2: About the Project
-This is an implementation of the LUOV crytosystem.
+This is an implementation of the LUOV cryptosystem.

 <!-- TechStack -->
 ### :space_invader: Tech Stack